Shironex/gh-labels-cli/README.md

 - Choose labels to add from a predefined list
 - Add selected labels to the repository
 - Get all labels from a repository in JSON format
+- Delete labels from a repository
-- Interactive mode for guided label management
+- Interactive mode for guided label management with help information

 ## Installation